 Sugar snap peas, alongside with snow peas, are a different species of peas wherein the whole pods are eaten.
 Binomially, they belong to the Fabaceae family of legumes; grown as both garden vegetables as well as field crops.
-As in green or shelling green-peas, sugar peas too are one of the ancient cultivated crops growing all over the temperate and cold climates.
+As in green or shelling green-peas, sugar peas also are one of the ancient cultivated plants growing all over the temperate and colder climates.

 Scientific name: Pisum sativum var. macrocarpon.
-Both sugar snap, and snow pea pods are popular as mange tout (which mean, "eat all" in French) in many regions of Europe.
+Both sugar snap and snow pea pods are famous as mange tout (which mean, "eat all" in French) in many regions of Europe.

 Photo courtesy: lizard10979

-Pea tendrils are tender top shoots of young pea plants, have similar pea flavor and used in cooking as well in salads.
+Pea tendrils are tender top shoots of young pea plants, had similar pea flavor and used in cooking as well in salads.

-Snap peas feature comparatively less calories than that of green-shelling peas.
+Snap peas feature comparatively fewer calories than that of green shelling peas.
 100 g pods provide just 42 calories against 81 calories of green peas.
 However, the snap pods indeed hold more vitamins, minerals and other plant nutrients than the traditional shelling peas.

 Since sugar peas consumed as a whole, they provide relatively higher dietary fiber.
 Fiber diet helps reduce blood cholesterol levels, obesity, and constipation.

-Fresh pods carry 150% more amounts of vitamin C than in garden peas.
-100 g provide 60 mg or 100% of daily-required levels of vitamin C. Vitamin C is a powerful natural water-soluble anti-oxidant.
+Fresh pods carry 150% more amounts of vitamin-C than in garden peas.
+60 mg, or 100% of daily required levels of vitamin-C. It is a powerful natural water-soluble antioxidant.
 Vegetables rich in this vitamin help the body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the body.

 Fresh sugar pea pods are an excellent source of folic acid.
 100 grams of fresh peas provides 42 µg or 10.5% of recommended daily levels of folates.
-Folates are one of the B-complex groups of vitamins, required in cellular DNA synthesis.
-Research studies suggest that adequate folate rich foods in expectant mothers would help prevent neural tube defects in the newborn babies.
+Folates are one of the B-complex groups of vitamins, required for cellular DNA synthesis.
+Research studies suggest that adequate folate-rich foods in expectant mothers would help prevent neural tube defects in the newborn babies.

 Like in shelling peas, sugar snap pods are also rich in phytosterols, especially ß-sitosterol.
 Studies suggest that vegetables rich in plant sterols like legumes, fruits, and cereals help lower cholesterol levels in the body.

-Sugar pea pods have more vitamin K than that in shelled peas.
-100 g of fresh leaves contain about 25 µg of daily requirement of vitamin K-1 (phylloquinone).
-Vitamin K has been found to have a potential role in bone mass building function by promoting osteo-trophic activity in the bone.
-It has also established role in Alzheimer's disease patients by limiting neuronal damage in their brain.
+Sugar pea pods have more vitamin-K than that in shelled peas.
+100 g of fresh leaves contain about 25 µg of the daily requirement of vitamin K-1 (phylloquinone).
+Vitamin-K has been found to have a potential role in bone mass building function by promoting osteoblastic activity in the bone.
+It has also an established role in Alzheimer's disease patients by limiting neuronal damage in their brain.

 Fresh pods are eaten as a whole.
-Fresh pods are sweeter and nutritious, so, use them as soon as their harvest/purchase.
+They are sweeter and nutritious, so, use them as soon as their harvest/purchase.

 |Sugar peas in a vegetable market.